 One of the things that struck me about that kind of member engagement was that it was so casual.
 It met an immediate need of mine: I was hungry, and they had food.
 However, the most interesting part to me was that—although it was for member appreciation—they offered food and beverages to anyone walking by.
 Anyone!

-Which leads me to my larger point: a close, personal touch is always better for strengthening member relationships.
+A close, personal touch is always better for strengthening member relationships.

 Email is an integral part of the way people and businesses communicate.
 There’s no denying that it’s effective and efficient.

 However, generic email campaigns are exactly that: generic.